jbroll/tpa-show/README.md

 * DocCollection - Render props component that provides a set of loaded Firebase collections.
 * DocConfig - Context.Provider whose value is a Firebase document.
 Displays a spinner until the doc is available.
 * DocEdit - Context.Provider whos value is a Firebase document.
-Works together with other components with other components to edit a Firebase doc.
+Works together with other components to edit a Firebase doc.
 	* DocField - Edit a string field in a Firebase doc.
 	* DocCheckbox - Edit a boolean field in a Firebase doc.
 	* DocImage - drag and drop or browse image uploader.
 The image is uploaded to storage and a Firebase storage URL is written to a doc field.